 OpenAFPM: An Open Source Software Tool for Designing Generators in Wind Power Systems

-News from WISIONS posted on January 15th, 2018
+News from WISIONS posted on March 23rd, 2018

 Wind Empowerment acts as both a central knowledge bank and a facilitator of direct connections between its members (currently 39 organisations).

-The webpage of Wind Empowerment is a rich source of information and an exchange platform for the members, as well as for other people interested in the network and the technology.
+The webpage of Wind Empowerment is a rich source of information and serves as an exchange platform for the members, as well as for other people interested in the network and the technology.
 It covers not only recent news and event information, but also contains a library of documents and articles on wind technology, research background, broadcasts and the latest information on working groups.
-In addition, lively dialogue takes place in the discussion forums and webinars offer background information on relevant current topics.
+In addition, lively dialogue takes place in the discussion forums and the webinars offer background information on relevant current topics.

 The Working Groups (WGs) have been set up to actively address the key barriers facing the development of small wind technology for rural development.
 The six WGs are:

 In 2016 all six working groups started to develop so-called kick-starter projects to ensure a more intensive form of collaboration within clearly targeted projects or studies.

 The next conference, WEIndia2018, will take place between November and December 2018 in the South of India.
 To be informed about all the details, sign up here.

 The coordinating person is Jessica Rivas.